adrinux/HuMC/README.md

 A good comparison of PostCSS plugin packs is available [https://github.com/timaschew/postcss-compare-packs](https://github.com/timaschew/postcss-compare-packs)

 ## Customising the Modernizr build
 The Modernizr npm module is installed locally when you run npm install.
-The configuration file is located in 'config/modernizr-config.json' and by default only contains the HTML5shiv and HTML5printshiv.
-To add detectors either hand edit this file or configure and copy/paste (or download) a new modernizr-config.json at [Modernizr.com](https://modernizr.com/download).
+The configuration file is located in 'config/modernizr-config.json' and uses the H5BP defaults, edit out what you don't need.
+Either hand edit this file or configure and copy/paste (or download) a new modernizr-config.json at [Modernizr.com](https://modernizr.com/download).

 ## Editor setup
 ### Linting